Civil Service Commission

 Many people believe that when they are applying for employment with the Sheriff's Office, they are applying to the Douglas County Sheriff's Office.
 To be exact, individuals are applying for a position with the Sheriff's Office, but they apply through the Civil Service Commission.

-When the Sheriff's Office has an opening, the Civil Service Commission provides the sheriff with the top three candidates' names from the eligibility list for that position.
+When the Sheriff's Office has an opening, the Civil Service Commission provides the sheriff with the top five candidates' names from the eligibility list for that position.
 The Sheriff interviews the candidates and conducts a candidate background investigation.
-Usually, one of the three is hired.
+Usually, one of the five is hired.

 The Civil Service Commission operates as an independent organization under the authority of the Revised Code of Washington (RCW) 41.14.